The Top 5 Ways Your Probiotic is Harming Your Gut Health... And What You Can Do About It

 5. Does Not Consider Postbiotic Effects

 Postbiotic” refers to what the bacteria produce in your gut, and their benefit to you after they die.
 Of course, you digest most of them, obtaining their micronutrients and proteins.
-Most probiotics only focus on what the bacteria can do for you while they’re alive, not after they die.
+Most probiotics only focus on what the bacteria can do for you while they’re alive, not after they die, and could be harming your gut health.
 This means that you do not always get all the micronutrients you could from the bacteria in your gut.

 Since most probiotic supplements don’t pass critical review, what you can do to improve your gut health?